ALL ELECTRONIC TOLLING

 For information on SunPASS, click here:

 The Wekiva Parkway was the first expressway in Central Florida to feature All Electronic Tolling (AET).
-There will be no toll plazas – you will not be able to use cash on the parkway.
-Both the Florida Department of Transportation (FDOT) and the Central Florida Expressway Authority (CFX) will have programs for those who do not have a transponder.
+There are no toll plazas – you cannot use cash on the parkway.
+Both the Florida Department of Transportation (FDOT) and the Central Florida Expressway Authority (CFX) have programs for those who do not have a transponder.

 AET BENEFITS